precice/precice.github.io/README.md

 If you would like to learn more about the preCICE documentation, a good start are the [documention of the documentation pages](https://precice.org/docs-meta-overview.html).

-## Troubleshooting
+## Common issues while building the site

-* If you are a poor soul that is stuck developing on Windows the `--safe -l` flag is known to crash, so best try without.
+* If you are a poor soul that is stuck developing on Windows, the `--safe -l` flag is known to crash, so best try without.

 * Should you get the error